livingdocsIO/documentation/reference-docs/server-extensions/add-custom-include.md

 Includes are resolved every time a document is rendered.
 So they can be used to display dynamic content that changes after a document has been published.

 Displaying a teaser for example can be achieved through includes.
-An article is referenced and its data (eg. title, description, teaser image) is fetched when rendering a page.
+An article is referenced and its meta data (eg. title, description, teaser image) is fetched when rendering a page.

 ## A component with an include directive